rmhsilva/lispmethods/_posts/2017-01-29-development-environment.md

 actually *want* is a tool that integrates tightly with Common Lisp, greatly enhancing the development experience.

-*Opinionated stuff here, feel free to ignore it if that bothers you*
+*Opinionated stuff here, feel free to ignore it if that bothers you.*

 Download and install the following:
 - Emacs (version >25)